rhpvorderman/sequali/README.rst

                             beconsidered overrepresented, regardless of the bound
                             set by the threshold fraction.
 Useful for very large files.
 Default: unlimited.
-      --max-unique-sequences MAX_UNIQUE_SEQUENCES
+      --overrepresentation-fragment-store-size N
-                            The maximum amount of unique fragments to gather.
+                            The maximum amount of unique fragments to store.
                             Larger amounts increase the sensitivity of finding overrepresented sequences at the cost of increasing memory usage.
 Default: 5,000,000.